Lebanese people in Germany: Presence

 Nowadays, people of Lebanese descent form one of the largest minorities in Germany.
 Most of them hold German and Lebanese citizenship (dual citizenship).

 Berlin has the largest community of Lebanese and their descendants.
 Other big cities with a high percentage are Essen, Ruhr area Bremen and Hannover Region.

-In 2021, Federal Statistical Office of Germany (Destatis) estimates that 160,000 people of Lebanese background live in Germany.
+In 2024, Federal Statistical Office of Germany (Destatis) estimates that 183,000 people of Lebanese background live in Germany.

-Mhallami
+Mhallami Kurds

 History

-Mhallami are also called Mardalli, because their ancestors have lived in Mardin (a predominantly Arab region located in Turkey near Syrian border) or other regions in Turkey as an Arab minority.
+Mhallami are also called Mardalli, because their ancestors are originally from Mardin (a predominantly Kurdish region located in Turkey near Syrian border) or other regions in Turkey as an Arab minority.
 Although with the authorities they were forced to have Turkish surnames, they kept their Arab surnames in everyday life and speak Arabic.
 Since the 1920s, many Mhallami immigrated from Turkey to Lebanon and lived there where they bore Arab surnames.
 Since Lebanon Civil War, especially in the 1980s, a large number of Mhallami from Lebanon immigrated to Europe.
 Most of them came to Germany without any citizenship.
 Nevertheless, they were listed under "Person with unknown origin" and not "stateless persons".